Shared config

 The rules for the credentials

-file are generally identical to those for the config
+file are generally identical to

-file, except that profile sections don't begin with the word profile
+file, except that profile sections don't begin

 .
-Use only the profile name itself between
+Use only the profile name itself between square

-square brackets.
+brackets.
 The following example shows a credentials

-file with a named profile section called
+named profile section called foo

 .